hackerbayuniversity/Course/tasks/task-3/README.md

 ## Objectives

-- Lern why unit tests are important.
+- Learn why unit tests are important.
 - Write unit tests for your backend.
 - Integrating Travis CI and CD
 - Use a Code Coverage Tool